szczyglis-dev/py-gpt/docs/source/tools.rst

 Enables translation between multiple languages using an AI model.

-Canvas and HTML (BETA)
+Canvas (BETA)
 ----------------------

-The **Canvas and HTML** tool is a persistent Chromium/QWebEngine browser and interactive rendering surface used by the **Canvas and HTML** plugin.
+The **Canvas** tool is a persistent Chromium/QWebEngine browser and interactive rendering surface used by the **Canvas** plugin.
 It can render generated HTML/CSS/JavaScript, open external webpages, support scoped interaction, annotations, screenshots, DOM inspection, and iterative live editing.
 Enable the plugin to expose the model-callable Canvas tools.

 See :doc:`canvas` for the feature overview and :ref:`plugin-canvas-web-html` for the complete tool and configuration reference.

 .. warning::

-   **BETA:** Canvas and HTML will be expanded in future releases.
+   **BETA:** Canvas will be expanded in future releases.
 Treat untrusted webpages and scripts with the same caution as other browser content.

 Agent Workflow
 --------------